thunkware/auto-valhalla/README.md

 ## Note on AI assistance

-This project was developed with the help of an AI coding agent ([opencode](https://opencode.ai)).
+This project was vibe-coded with an AI coding agent ([opencode](https://opencode.ai)).
 Humans designed, directed, reviewed, edited the work.
 The agent authored the bulk of the implementation, build configuration, and documentation.